arthurgermano/svelte-client-router/README.md

   // ## Route Path
   // ## The path identifying this route
   // ## String - Obrigatory
+  // ## Can declare regex like /test1/:paramA/test2/:paramB
+  // ## The regex must have the format ":string"
   path: "/test1",

   // ## Component - the component that is going to be used